 Academic researchers, data scientists, and engineers frequently write documents that blend prose with mathematical notation.
 Markdown is the natural choice for the prose, and LaTeX is the standard for the math.
 The two pair well in theory: you wrap your equation in dollar signs, and the renderer converts it into a beautifully typeset formula.

-In practice, nearly every native macOS Markdown viewer ignores LaTeX entirely.
+In practice, many native macOS Markdown viewers ignore LaTeX entirely.
 The raw source code sits in the document as literal text, rendering dollar signs and backslashes instead of the integral or summation the author intended.
 To see the rendered output, most researchers resort to a browser-based editor or a web service, both of which introduce latency, connectivity requirements, and privacy exposure.

-Telescopo includes an embedded LaTeX math rendering engine that processes both inline syntax (wrapped in
+Telescopo Markdown Studio includes an embedded LaTeX math rendering engine that processes both inline syntax (wrapped in

 $...$) and display-mode syntax